-Three Principles of Neo4j GraphQL
+Three Principles of the Neo4j GraphQL Library

 It's important to understand the goals and advantages of using Neo4j GraphQL.

 - GraphQL type definitions drive the Neo4j database schema.

 - A single Cypher database query is generated for each GraphQL request.

 @cypherGraphQL schema directives to extend the functionality of GraphQL beyond CRUD.

 A major benefit of using the Neo4j GraphQL Library is the ability to define both the database schema and the GraphQL schema with the same type definitions.
 The Neo4j GraphQL Library can also automatically create